-Objective: Maryland Food Bank (MFB) partnered with Avalon in 2015 to reinvigorate their program by finding fresh approaches for their direct marketing campaigns.
+Maryland Food Bank (MFB) partnered with Avalon to reinvigorate their program by finding a fresh approach for their direct marketing campaigns.
 To some extent, MFB had relied on creative that was somewhat generic, so we sought to help them break out of the mold and distinguish MFB in the marketplace.

 In terms of creative, we refreshed the content and tested imagery to improve results.
 Our new copy strategy focused on MFB’s mission, and we capitalized on timing and seasonal messaging for the best response.
 For example, our first DM Back-to-School Matching Gift appeal highlighted the special programs MFB designed to make sure kids don’t go to school hungry.
 With a 25% lift in gross revenue per thousand over the previous year’s appeal, this appeal proved to be a huge success for MFB.